LUTZ BUSINESS INSIGHTS

 - Part-time employee hours are no longer included in the calculation of actual new full-time equivalents hired after the base year.

-- Extra incentives allowed for projects in Extremely Blighted Areas.
+- Extra incentives are allowed for projects in Extremely Blighted Areas.

-- A new application level is available for projects with as little as $250,000 investment, and five new employees were created for projects in Economic Redevelopment Areas.
+- A new application level is available for projects with as little as $250,000 investment and 5 new employees located in an Economic Redevelopment Area.

 See our ImagiNE Nebraska application matrix for a summary of the requirements and benefits for each application level.
 For questions or assistance, please contact us.